Jeiyoon/Building-Transformer-Based-Natural-Language-Processing-Applications/README.md

 with the expectation that you can demonstrate the ability to field student questions and understand the concepts at a deeper level than those attending a workshop.

+- Attention Is All You Need
+- BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding
+- Analyzing Multi-Head Self-Attention: Specialized Heads Do the Heavy Lifting, the Rest Can Be Pruned
+- The Evolved Transformer
+- XLNet: Generalized Autoregressive Pretraining for Language Understanding
+- Stanford CS224N: NLP with Deep Learning – Winter 2019 – Lecture 14 – Transformers
+and Self-Attention
+- Stanford CS224N: NLP with Deep Learning | Winter 2019 | Lecture 8 – Translation,
+Seq2Seq, Attention

+- Quick overview of the concept of embeddings

 ## Memo

 ~~~